 Turing Scheme funding can be accessed by students who are taking part in shorter term (minimum 28 days) activities including summer schools, international internships and volunteering abroad.
 These programmes can take place anywhere in the world.

 Please note, we have limited funding and students will need to apply for the funding and are advised to read the eligibility criteria below before submitting their application.
 Applications are now open, and you can read more about how to apply below.

 Turing Scheme funding is considered a general contribution to cost of living and travel costs, therefore students should budget accordingly based on their destination and duration of their programme.
 We hope that this funding can help to provide life changing opportunities to students and additional support is available for students from a widening participation background.

 There are no maximum number of placements a single student can undertake.
 Therefore you can apply for funding for a summer abroad programme as well as being eligible for study abroad year funding or future summer programme funding.
 In this case, the durations of the placements must not overlap (as this would result in dual funding).
 If you have any queries on this please contact us.

 We offer a range of travel grants designed to help if you're planning to travel to support your research or studies over the summer.
 Your travel must usually take place between 1 May and 30 September and you must be a registered student on the date of travel to be eligible.
-One of each grant is available.
+Each summer, one of each grant is available.

-Crowdfunding is funding a project by raising lots of small amounts of money from a large number of people, typically via the internet.
-Donors pledge a donation to your project and in exchange they receive tangible, non-monetary 'rewards' such as an e-card, t-shirt, tickets to your show or a DVD.
+Click is the University of Essex crowdfunding platform.
+Crowdfunding is funding a project or venture by raising lots of small amounts of money from a large number of people, typically via the internet.